nadimnesar/e-commerce-platform-spring-boot-backend/README.md

   - Show my products, can view own products only.
 - `PUT /api/seller/updateProduct?id={}`
   - Update a product by id, can update own product only.
+- `DELETE /api/seller/deleteProduct?id={}`
   - Delete a product by id, can delete own product only.

 ### Customer